prairiesnpr/husqvarna_automower/README.md

 - Better mower location icon
 - Allows setting a home position, this is where the mower charger is located, when the mower is home the location of the zone will indicate home and the map camera will show the mower at the charger instead of it's reported position.
 - Zones can be given a color and drawn on the map camera.
+- Path color for map camera is configurable.

 Custom component to support Automower.